msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

 using the relevant International System of Units (metric) values for each sensor type as defined in the Android SDK documentation.
-*   [C-1-2] MUST report sensor data with a maximum latency of 100 milliseconds + 2 * sample_time for the case of a sensor streamed with a minimum required latency of 5 ms + 2 * sample_time when the application processor is active.
+*   [C-1-2] MUST report sensor data with a maximum latency of 100 milliseconds + 2 * sample_time for the case of a sensor stream with a maximum requested latency of 0 ms when the application processor is active.
 This delay does not include any filtering delays.
 *   [C-1-3] MUST report the first sensor sample within 400 milliseconds + 2 *
 sample_time of the sensor being activated.
 It is acceptable for this sample to have an accuracy of 0.